Perched on the silky indigo waters of the Swan River, and blessed with an idyllic turquoise coastline, the natural beauty of Perth is unquestionable.

 Wander the extensive network of nature trails and honour our fallen service personnel at the State War Memorial.
 You can also climb the spiralling DNA tower and follow the popular Federation Walkway treetop walk for amazing views of the sleek city skyline.

-Often overshadowed by renowned Margaret River, the Swan Valley is actually WA’s oldest wine-producing region.
-It’s just a 25-minute drive from Perth’s city centre and a 10-minute drive from the airport.
+Often overshadowed by renowned Margaret River, the Swan Valley is actually Western Australia’s oldest wine-producing region.
+It’s located just a 25-minute drive from Perth’s city centre and a 10-minute drive from the airport.
 The region is compact and follows a winding loop, along which you’ll find myriad award-winning wineries, restaurants, breweries and distilleries.
 Wine tours from the city are a great way to explore.

 Peppers Kings Square Hotel